Aye, there's the rub

 If you decide to mix the rub into yogurt, I would also throw in about ¼ cup of chopped mint.

 This is more of your all-American Southern style rub, shamelessly adapted from a recipe I found on the internet, although I did come up with the name myself.
 This also starts with a jar with a lid.

 Just combine: ¼ cub smoked paprika with 2 tablespoons each of salt black pepper, white sugar, brown sugar, ground cumin, and 1 teaspoon of hot pepper powder.
 I like chipotle, but you could use anything.
 And shake.

 This is super good on chicken and uses Chinese 5-spice blend as its primary flavor, which is a mixture of cinnamon, cloves, fennel, anise and Szechuan pepper.
-You can make that yourself if you wish, but I usually buy it in a cellophane package at Uwajimaya.
+You can make that yourself if you wish, but you can also buy it in a jar at most grocery stores.
 It’s good in a lot of things.

 Just get another jar and add ½ cup of brown sugar, and 3 tablespoons each of salt, five spice powder and black pepper, plus 1 teaspoon each of onion and garlic powder.

 As is the case with the above Turkish rub, you can either use rub the mixture directly onto your protein, or you can mix some into Greek yogurt and use it as a marinade, in which case I would also add the juice of a lemon and a clove or two of minced garlic.